 The economic trade cycle shows how economic growth can fluctuate within different phases, for example:

-- ii) Peak (top of trade cycle)
+- Peak (top of trade cycle, where growth rates may start to fall)

 Quarterly Economic Growth in the UK